 The internet is to an increasing extent browsed on mobile devices where the usability of traditional websites may turn into travesty, alienating users.
 The challenge of a smaller screen has been responded to by creating specific mobile sites and apps, but a better alternative is often available: a regular site is adaptable to a perfectly fine mobile version.

 ”The goal is to not need a specific mobile site.
 The user interface and layout are designed in a way that the site will structure and adjust itself according to the device.
-On a mobile phone, for example, a site is easy to use with single column while navigation can be hidden behind a menu,” says Fujitsu’s Mathias Rönnlund, head architect for NetCommunity publication system.
+On a mobile phone, for example, a site is easy to use with single column while navigation can be hidden behind a menu,” says Fujitsu’s Mathias Rönnlund, systems architect for the NetCommunity content management system.

 NetCommunity has supported responsive design for a year now.
-All the new implementations come with a responsive layout, while many websites are being made responsive.
+All new implementations come with a responsive layout, while many websites are being made responsive.
 This will not affect their content or functionality which allows upgrading the sites with just minor adjustments – as long as touch-based use is taken into consideration.

 ”Responsiveness is a straight-forward solution that brings websites to a level that works in mobile devices as well.
 The alternatives – a specific mobile site or a downloadable app – always require tailoring, which results in a higher price and heavy maintenance,” says systems architect Markus Lehtinen of Fujitsu.